Ninja-Squad/ninja-squad.github.com/_posts/2017-04-28-what-is-new-angular-4.1.md

 # Core

-The main new feature of this release is the support of the upcoming TypeScript 2.3 version, and the support of `strictNullChecks`.
+The main new feature of this release is the support of the brand new [TypeScript 2.3 version](https://blogs.msdn.microsoft.com/typescript/2017/04/27/announcing-typescript-2-3/), and the support of `strictNullChecks`.

 This option allows to check if you won't run into nullability problems in your app.